-Roses are hardy, deciduous, prickly bushes that require plenty of sun, neutral to alkaline soils and plenty of water & fertiliser in summer.
-They are also arguably the most famous flower in the world, prized for their beauty and often their fragrance.
+Roses are hardy, deciduous, prickly bushes that require plenty of sun, neutral to acidic soils and plenty of water & fertiliser in summer.
+They are also arguably the most famous flower in the world, prized for their beauty and fragrance.

 Roses come in red, yellow, pink, mauve, white and shades in-between.
 Some varieties are fragrant.
-Some varieties are free flowering, which means they produce successive crops throughout the summer.
-Most popular roses, particularly Icebergs, are free flowering and will produce flowers from mid spring until the end of the autumn.
-Some of the old fashioned roses and some of the climbing and weeping roses only have one spectacular flower per year.
+Some varieties are free flowering, meaning they produce successive crops throughout the summer.
+Most popular roses, particularly Icebergs, are free flowering and will produce flowers from mid spring until the end of autumn.
+Some of the old fashioned roses and some of the climbing and weeping roses only have one spectacular flowering period per year.

 There are four main types of roses, and many rose varieties are available in multiple types.
 Hello Hello Plants & Garden Supplies offer all in a huge range of varieties to suit your needs:

-Standard Roses: These are roses that have been grafted or budded onto a tall, straight cane, giving them a “ball on a stick” look.
-They're a popular item for a formal garden, and look great mixed in with bush roses or informal cottage style plantings.
+Standard Roses: These are roses that have been grafted or budded onto a tall, straight cane, giving them a "lollypop" look.
+They're one of the most popular plants in a formal garden, and look great mixed in with box hedging, bush roses or informal cottage style plantings.

 There are a few simple steps to follow to have healthy roses.
 A well cared for rose can give a lifetime of pleasure!
 However a neglected rose can look haggard and even its blooms can produce faded or odd colours.

 If you need help choosing whether to plant bush or standard roses or in deciding which rose variety will give you the colour, fragrance and disease resistance you require, just ask out staff.

-We have also provided a very comprehensive rose guide on our website, categorized by colour, style, plus with some lists of the top roses for fragrance, cut flowers and mass flowering.
+We have also provided a very comprehensive rose guide on our website, categorized by colour and style, plus with some lists of the top roses for fragrance, cut flowers and mass flowering.
 Visit our guide here.

 When you purchase your bare rooted roses from Hello Hello Plants & Garden Supplies, they are wrapped in moist packing material and plastic and should be kept in a cool spot out of the wind and sun until they are ready to be planted.
 It is best to plant them within two weeks of purchase.